 Equality in science

-"I was taught that the way of progress was neither swift nor easy." - Marie Curie, physicist, chemist, and winner of the 1903 Nobel Prize in Physics and the 1911 Nobel Prize in Physics
+"I was taught that the way of progress was neither swift nor easy." - Marie Curie, physicist, chemist, and winner of the 1903 Nobel Prize in Physics and the 1911 Nobel Prize in Chemistry

 Download the Florey's Women in Science brochure.